-The goodwill impairment charge of \$24.2 million recognized at our vascular access reporting unit during the first quarter of 2017 resulted primarily from changes in our outlook since the fourth quarter of 2016.
-During the first quarter, our partners and operators had been continuing to evaluate and make decisions concerning potential changes in operations, including termination of their management services agreements and center closures, as a result of the recently announced changes in Medicare reimbursement for this business.
+The goodwill impairment charge recognized at our vascular access reporting unit during the nine months ended September 30, 2017 resulted primarily from continuing changes in our outlook as our partners and operators continued to evaluate and make decisions concerning changes in operations, including termination of their management services agreements and center closures as a result of the Centers for Medicare and Medicaid Services (CMS) 2017 Physician Fee Schedule Final Rule and the Ambulatory Surgical Center Payment Final Rule released November 2, 2016, which introduced significant changes in reimbursement structure for this business unit.
+There is no goodwill remaining at our vascular access reporting unit.

-During the second quarter of 2016, we recognized goodwill impairment charges of \$97.0 million at our DMG Florida reporting unit and \$79.0 million at our DMG Nevada reporting unit.
-These charges resulted primarily from continuing developments in our DMG business, including the Medicare Advantage final benchmark rates for 2017 announced on April 4, 2016, further changes in our expectations concerning future government reimbursement rates and our expected ability to mitigate them, as well as medical cost and utilization trends, underperformance of certain at-risk reporting units and other market conditions.
+During the nine months ended September 30, 2016, we recognized goodwill impairment charges at our DMG Florida and DMG Nevada reporting units.
+These charges resulted primarily from changes in expectations concerning government reimbursement and our expected ability to mitigate them, as well as medical cost trends and other market conditions.